Institutional audiences only

 About Securian Asset Management, Inc.

-As a financially stable mutual company, we focus on the long-term and execute consistently for our clients.
+As part of a financially stable mutual company, we focus on the long-term and seek to execute consistently for our clients.
 Our asset management business has been built with a risk and liability management focus, coming from our long, successful history investing for our parent company’s general account.
 We stay true to our purpose, our values and our St. Paul roots, while being innovative and nimble to help prepare our clients to meet their investment objectives from a position of strength.

 1. Source: Mortgage Bankers Association, “Commercial / Multifamily Mortgage Debt Outstanding, Q4 2019”, page 6.
 (Note that the 1% number quoted is the sum of the entries on page 6 for “Private pension funds” and “State and local government retirement”)